 In most science fiction movies or stories, there is often a computer that talks to the human characters.
 They manage the tasks the human can’t (or won’t) do for themselves: data crunching, sourcing information, planning out the details.
-In these settings, the computer is an essential part of the life the characters lead.
+In these movies, the computer is an essential part of the life the characters lead.

 Today, many consumers are interacting with virtual assistants and conversational agents (often called ‘chatbots’ or ‘bots’) daily.
 These ‘bots’ are actually small pieces of software that use automation and artificial intelligence to simulate human conversation.

 Slowly but surely, messenger bots are shifting the way we use technology and how businesses sell to their customers.

 Today, bots and virtual assistants are part of everyday life.
 Here are some amazing statistics about chatbots in 2020:

 - 55% of people use voice assistant technology on a daily or weekly basis.

 - 74% of users prefer chatbots while looking for answers to simple questions.

 - 69% of consumers prefer to use chatbots because they deliver quick answers to simple questions.